bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-plan.md

     httpOnly: true, // cannot access the cookie from JS using document.cookie
     // keep this true unless there is a good reason to let JS access the cookie },
-  resave: false, // keep it false to avoid recreating sessions that have not changed
+  resave: false, // we might need to set this to true to avoid idle sessions being deleted
-  saveUninitialized: false, // GDPR laws against setting cookies automatically };
+  saveUninitialized: false, // keep it false to avoid storing sessions and sending cookies for unmodified sessions };

 // other middleware here